friedgreenrepos/courtesy_buses/readme.md

                [-o KEY=VALUE [KEY=VALUE ...]]
                model [solution]
 ```
-Launch `main.py -h` for a better understanding of arguments.
+Launch `main.py -h` for a better understanding of syntax.
+See `tesh.sh` for use cases.